Helping better thanks to research

 We disseminate our knowledge both nationally and internationally through publications in professional journals, participation in conferences and presentations at meetings and events.
 In addition, we have developed an e-learning module and conduct an annual "Evidence-Based Practice" workshop to teach staff from various departments at Belgian Red Cross-Flanders to deal critically with information and teach the basic principles of Evidence-Based Practice.
 This e-learning is also available to the general public and can be found here.

 With our Centre for Evidence-Based Practice we want to support the policy-making of Belgian Red Cross-Flanders .
 We want to bridge the gap between science and practice, with an eye for the interests of the target group.
-We always inform objectively and transparently about our research.
-The methodological standards we set up to develop evidence-based guidelines and systematic reviews are based on the existing standards of the Cochrane organization and the AGREE II tool.
+We always inform objectively and transparently about our research and work according to strict methodological standards.

 Throughout Flanders and Brussels, we collect blood and supply hospitals with safe blood products.
 We strive to provide optimal service.
 We can guarantee this by conducting research into the storage, quality, processing and safety of blood products.
 To this end, we take a critical and independent look at the scientific dilemmas in transfusion medicine.
 Thanks in part to our research, we can help patients even better.